Chateau d'Arc-en-Barrois is an authentic royal French chateau!

 Château d'Arc-en-Barrois is located near the famous "Champagne Route" where more than 15,000 families are involved in Champagne production.
 Here one can benefit greatly by purchasing some of the world's best Champagnes.
 "The vast majority of Champagne producers are small family businesses that do not sell their wine to supermarkets, so great deals and wine experiences…” are available at unspeakably low prices.

-With our location near Champagne and Burgundy, additional recommendations are unnecessary; we simply note that the word gastronomic pleasure comes into its own in the surrounding area.
+With our location near Champagne and Burgundy, additional recommendations are unnecessary; the word gastronomic pleasure comes into its own in the surrounding area.

 You are in the midst of a "royal" area where through the ages French kings have chosen to conduct the most important events of their lives.
 Now you too can schedule your important events here, as part of that same tradition.